Bluekoekj/tt/index.md

 ## Whats new?

-All of my TikTok accounts will be closing
+Nothing yet!
+Check back tomorrow for more

-  <a href="/tiktokclosure">More info
+  <a href="/">More info

   Page revision 1.0